Sicryption/ValianceClanPlugin/README.md

-# Clan Event Helper
+# Valiance Clan Plugin
-A plugin intended to help automate processes during clan events.
+A plugin designed for the Valiance clan to automate events.